sivahuang77/citrux-cli/docs/get-started/authentication.md

 If you don't want to authenticate using your Google account, you can use an API key from Google AI Studio.

-To authenticate and use Gemini CLI with a Gemini API key:
+To authenticate and use Citrux CLI with a Gemini API key:

 1. Obtain your API key from
    [Google AI Studio](https://aistudio.google.com/app/apikey).